FINANCIAL AID RATE44%

-Oakland Community College (OCC)
+Oakland Community College (NU)

 Oakland Community College (OCC), located in Bloomfield Hills, Michigan, is the largest community college in the state.
 OCC offers more than 100 two-year associate's degrees, and 45 one-year certificates, and has one of the highest transfer rates among all of the 28 community colleges in Michigan.